-My absolute favorite thing to make this time of year is a crochet Christmas stocking.
-While you'll find a large variety of design styles from stocking to stocking, many of them also seem to have a classic flare.
-What's the best part of a classic crochet Christmas design?
-The simple fact that you are crafting an heirloom your family will cherish for years to come.
-Then, once a year at Christmas time, even after you've left this earth, that simple crochet stocking you made years before will fill their hearts and minds with memories of Christmases past.
-The free crochet pattern for the Diamonds & Fur Christmas Stocking can be found below, or you can find an ad-free print friendly version on Love Crafts here, Ravelry here, or on Etsy here.
+What’s the best part of a classic crochet Christmas stocking pattern?
+The simple fact that you are creating heirloom handmade Christmas stockings your family will cherish for years to come.
+Once a year at Christmas time, even after you’ve left this earth, the crocheted Christmas stockings you made years before will fill their hearts and minds with memories of Christmases past.

-2019 Christmas Stocking Crochet Along
+2019 Crochet Christmas Stocking Crochet Along

 Yarn

-Faux fur yarn is extremely popular this year so I knew I had to incorporate it in at least one of this year's Christmas stocking designs.
-As I was making the cuff on the Diamonds & Fur Christmas Stocking, I decided that I needed to use it for the cuff on others as well.
+Faux fur yarn is extremely popular this year so I knew I had to incorporate it in at least one of this year’s Christmas stocking designs.
+As I was making the faux fur cuff on the Diamonds & Fur Christmas Stocking, I decided that I needed to use it for the cuff on others as well.

 Lion Brand Yarns also has a Go For Faux Thick & Quick.
 When yarn shopping, make sure to grab the original Go For Faux, super bulky 6 yarn and not the think & quick 7 weight yarn.